draxssup/DailyPlanner/python/src/chnages.md

 ## Timetable.py
--This file is a test file to make initial timetable it takes input from user to make a manual timetable and saves it in a json file.
+- This file is a test file to make initial timetable it takes input from user to make a manual timetable and saves it in a json file.

 ### Lackages:
 - Output should not be whole json file